 However, 5G is forecast to become the lead network technology in the U.S. by 2025, with more than 190 million mobile connections.
 Moreover, as the technology evolves, it will open new avenues for innovation.
 Market-leading logistics service providers such as Penske Logistics are playing a critical role in bringing 5G to the supply chain community, and helping companies to capture its benefits.
 Importantly, Penske also is actively involved in integrating 5G into the digitalization of supply chains.

-We are only at the beginning of this revolution, and the potential gains in supply chain performance are limitless.
+As 5G continues to advance, the potential gains in supply chain performance are limitless.